 Traditionally Persian Chicken Kabob is served with grilled tomatoes, onions and any other grilled vegetables you like with a big bed of basmati rice.
-We always enjoy our Chicken Kabob with Shirazi Salad or Mast o Khiar (Persian Yogurt with Cucumbers) and a plate of fresh herbs, onions and radishes (sabzi khordan).
+We like to enjoy our Chicken Kabob with Shirazi Salad or Mast o Khiar (Persian Yogurt with Cucumbers) and a plate of fresh herbs, onions and radishes (sabzi khordan).
 I’m getting hungry just typing about it!

 A little phonetics lesson is also included in this post.
 It’s a minor pet peeve of mine.
 Kabob is pronounced: ka (like the ‘a’ in ‘at’) bob (like your pal named ‘Bob’).
 It’s not kay-bab or kuh-bab or whatever else you may have heard.

 Americans might slur it together and say kuh-bob, and spell it kebab, but that’s wrong, too.